mbeken/clocks/README.md

 ## Scenario

 You have just joined a DevOps team.
 This team lives by DevOps principles and you want to let them know you mean business!
-This particular team is developing a product that is deployed in a Google Cloud Project.
+This particular team is developing a product that can be deployed in a Google Cloud Project or Azure Project.

 This sprint, the team has been asked to work on a new feature that depends on being able to calculate the angle between the hands on a clock face.
 They’ve asked you to write some code to help out with that.
 This is an IOT project, and they have sensors emitting times at a pretty low frequency (about 10 a minute), and for some reason they need to be processed and stored as angles.